 1. Crash Bandicoot 4: It’s About Time

-Thankfully, we’ve gone full circle, and both of these mascots are back in a relatively comfortable spot.
-The Spyro Reignited Trilogy and Crash N.Sane Trilogy are both great remakes.
+Crash Bandicoot and Spyro go hand in hand.
+The Spyro Reignited Trilogy and Crash N.Sane Trilogy are both great remakes of classic games.

 Crash Bandicoot 4 is also an amazing return to form and includes just as many unique mechanics, tough platforming challenges, and smooth gameplay as the first three games.